-Effect 1 Pointer/ stamp An icon appears on the screen and it can be moved around like a pointer.
+Effect 1 [1] Pointer/ stamp a pointer.
 In addition, the icon can be made to appear on the image as a stamp.
 Effect 2 [2] Spotlight Parts of the projected image can be spotlighted.
 Effect 3 [3] Bar Bars (horizontal and vertical lines) can be drawn on top of the projected image.